MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/OneDrive+Connector)

-### SMB File Share
+### Server Message Block (SMB) File Share
 _Publisher: Accenture_

 The SMB connector crawls files and directories across shared drives.
 It generates a signature for each item to allow incremental updates of only changed items.
 Each file is submitted with its metadata and access control lists.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/SMB+Connector)

-### SMB File Share
+### Server Message Block (SMB) File Share
 _Publisher: Raytion_

-Secure enterprise search connector for reliably indexing content from SMB file shares and intelligently searching it with Microsoft Graph.
+Secure enterprise search connector for reliably indexing content from Server Message Block (SMB) File Shares and intelligently searching it with Microsoft Graph.
 It robustly indexes files and folders from file shares in near real time.
 The connector fully supports SMB’s document-level security and the latest versions of the SMB2 and SMB3 protocols.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-smb-file-share-connector)